SS-31: Uses, Benefits & Research

 • Excellent tolerability — adverse event rates close to placebo across Phase 2 trials

-• Broad mitochondrial indications under investigation — heart failure, primary mitochondrial disease, DMD, and aging
+• Broad mitochondrial indications — investigated for heart failure, primary mitochondrial disease, DMD, and aging

 • Injection site reactions — 8-12% (vs 5-8% placebo)